cheminfo/nmrium-docs/docs/00_quickstart/10_quickstart_en/10_quickstart_en.md

 :::note Manual peaks picking

-LLocate a signal.
+Locate a signal.
 When you capture it with the crosshairs, press the shift key and the left mouse button simultaneously.
 The value of the signal will be shown in a list both in the spectrum and on the right side of the spectrum in the panel **Peaks**.

 :::

 ## 10. Delete peaks

-If you want to delete a single peak, find the corresponding signal on the right side of the spectrum in the list in the **Peaks** field.
-Click the trash icon on the far right of the line, the peak will be deleted.
+If you want to delete a single peak, find the corresponding signal on the right side of the spectrum in the list in the panel **Peaks**.
+Click the recycle bin icon on the far right of the line.
+The peak will be deleted.

-If you want to delete all peaks, click on the trash icon located above the signal list under the **Peaks** field.
-Confirm that you want to delete all peaks by clicking **Yes** in the window that opens.
+If you want to delete all peaks, click on the recycle bin icon located above the signal list in the panel **Peaks**.
+CConfirm that you want to delete all peaks by clicking **Yes** in the pop-up window.

 ## 11. Choosing the values to display in the "Peaks" list

-You can display various information in the **Peaks** list.
-Open the **Peaks** list on the right side of the spectrum.
-Click on the gear wheel at the top right.
+You can display various information in the panel **Peaks**.
+Open the panel **Peaks** on the right side of the spectrum.
+Click onto the gear wheel at the top right.
 All measured nuclei will be displayed.
 You can choose to display the following values for each nucleus:

 - Peak Number
 - Peak Index